 I have tons of pictures today to show you how to make melt and pour soap.
 My goal has been to learn how to make my own bars of soap.
 Now, I’m not talking about making it with lye, I wasn’t interested in doing that right now.

 This is one of the easiest and safest ways for me to make it.
 It’s a cartwheel moment for me!
 Anytime I teach myself how to make something I’ve been hesitant to try, I’m super excited with the results.
-I then wonder why I hadn’t tried making melt and pour soap before.
+I then wonder why I hadn’t tried making melt-and-pour soap before.

 I’m for sure a picture person, I have to have lots of pictures to see how to do things.
-So here we are my friends, several pictures to show you how to make it step by step.
+So here we are my friends, with several pictures to show you how to make it step by step.
 I just wish you could smell the room where I’m making these, oh my gosh!
 It’s not too strong, but just right.

 Melt And Pour Soap Ingredients